agolovenko/avro-tools/README.md

 # avro-tools

-Set of tools for conversions between various text formats and Avro written in Scala.
+Set of tools for conversions between various text formats and `avro`.
 Available for scala `2.11`, `2.12` and `2.13`

 Some notable features: